saltyorg/docs/docs/reference/multiple-instances.md

     sonarr_instances: ["sonarr4k", "sonarranime", "sonarrkids"]
     ```

-    would shift the primary instance to `sonarr4k` and create only those three instances.
+    would shift the primary instance to `sonarr4k` and result in only those three instances being deployed, which is typically not what you want.

 Given the example above, `sb install sonarr` would install: